gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Interface at the Group Manager {#sec-interface-GM}

-The Group Manager provides the interface defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}, with the additional sub-resources defined in {{ssec-resource-active}}-{{ssec-resource-verif-data}} of this document.
+The Group Manager provides the interface defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}, with the additional sub-resources defined from {{ssec-resource-active}} to {{ssec-resource-stale-sids}} of this document.

 Furthermore, {{ssec-admitted-methods}} provides a summary of the CoAP methods admitted to access different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ8).